 If conservative treatments aren’t successful within six months, or in advanced stages of posterior tibial tendon dysfunction, surgery may be considered.
 The type of surgery will depend on the stage of dysfunction.
 In earlier stages, a surgical procedure called debridement, which involves cleaning away and removing inflamed or torn tissue, may be effective.
 Another surgical procedure replaces the damaged posterior tibial tendon with a healthy tendon transferred from the foot.

-In more advanced cases where the arch has collapsed, your surgeon may recommend a procedure called osteotomy, which involves cutting and shifting bones in the foot to reconstruct the arch.
-In the most severe cases, surgeons may fuse the joints in your foot together, using screws and plates, to realign the foot.
+In more advanced cases where the arch has collapsed, your surgeon may recommend osteotomy, which involves cutting and shifting bones in the foot to reconstruct the arch.
+In the most severe cases, surgeons may fuse the joints in your foot together, using screws and plates, to realign the foot and address flatfoot condition and tendon strain.

 Recovery